-This WAS/Plan for the Meduxnekeag River Watershed is focused on collaboration between partners, rightsholders, and stakeholders to develop a broad set of recommendations to restore diadromous fish populations, specifically within the Meduxnekeag River Watershed, and to improve the overall watershed health to support those populations.
-Beyond the scope of this document, the ultimate goal of transboundary rightsholders and stakeholders is to use this WAS/Plan as a model for other subwatersheds of the Saint John River (and the Saint John River Watershed, itself) to assess the water resources (physical, chemical, and biological components) within the international watersheds, identify problems and opportunities, and recommend actions for improving native fish habitat.
+This WAS/Plan for the Meduxnekeag River Subbasin is focused on collaboration between partners, rights holders, and stakeholders to develop a broad set of recommendations to restore diadromous fish populations, specifically within the Meduxnekeag River Subbasin, and to improve the overall watershed health to support those populations.
+Diadromous fish species are those that migrate between freshwater and ocean habitats for spawning purposes.
+Beyond the scope of this document, the ultimate goal of trans-boundary and stakeholders is to use this WAS/Plan as a model for other subbasins of the Saint John River (and the Saint John River Watershed, itself) to assess the water resources (physical, chemical, and biological components) within the international watersheds, to identify problems and opportunities, and to recommend actions for improving native fish habitat.